aigarsdz/olden/README.md

 In most of Node projects you can just run `npm i` to install all the dependencies, but the project structure of Olden is a bit more complicated and it uses 2 package.json files, therefore, to set everything up in the correct way, run `npm run bootstrap`.
-After that run `bower install` to install [Vue.js](https://vuejs.org "vue.js"), which is used for rendering.

-When you're done making your changes to the project, run `npm run build` to copy all the necessary files to the app folder.
-App packaging is done using npm run `package_macos` for MacOS and `npm package_win` for Windows.
+When you're done making your changes to the project, run `npm run build` to copy all the necessary files to the app folder and `npm start` to test the app.
+App packaging is done using npm run `package_macos` for MacOS and `npm package_win` for Windows or `npm package` for both.

 ### Node dependencies